tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 not find a decent testing framework so I've run [pytorch-examples](https://github.com/pytorch/examples).

 For most of the examples it was quite difficult to get the data or I've ran into other issues while testing (like forgetting to use `--cuda` :( ).
-In the end, I've managed to procure benchmarks for MNIST and LSTM language model examples.
+In the end, I've managed to procure benchmarks for MNIST and LSTM language model (5 epochs) examples.
 The results can be seen below:

 ![PyTorch Core X](/assets/images/egpu-m2-thunderbolt/pytorch_core_x.png "PyTorch Core X")